in-rolls/up-2023-electoral-rolls/README.md

 1. [harvesting all the links](01-up-scrape-pdf-links.ipynb) --- CSV with links to the pdf is [here](data/)
 2. [downloading the pdfs](02-download_pdf.py)

-The PDFs are posted to GCS on archival storage and available under requester pays.
-The PDFs are over 600 GB.
+The PDFs are posted to https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OG47IV